fransjacobs/model-railway/README.md

 ## 🎯 Why This Project?

-Most commercial solutions for model railway automation feel like a **black box** — powerful, but closed, rigid, and sometimes overkill for hobby layouts.
+Most commercial solutions for model railway automation feel like a **black box** — powerful, but closed, rigid, and sometimes overkill for (my) hobby layout(s).

 I started **JCS** because I wanted something different: